JetBrains/Qodana/topics/bitbucket.md

 ```

 ## Baseline

+<link-summary>Use the --baseline path/to/qodana.sarif.json option to
+specify the path to the SARIF-formatted file used as a baseline.</link-summary>

 Use the [`--baseline <path/to/qodana.sarif.json>`](docker-image-configuration.topic#docker-config-reference-baseline) option to
 specify the path to the SARIF-formatted file used as a [baseline](baseline.topic):